×

 When we asked people living in Luanda what life is like and how people spend their time, they said:

 "Living in Luanda as an expat or digital nomad can be a unique and rewarding experience.
 The city is a vibrant and bustling metropolis, with a diverse population and a wide range of activities and attractions.
 Expats and digital nomads can find plenty of opportunities to explore the city's culture, cuisine, and nightlife.
 The cost of living in Luanda is relatively high, but there are plenty of affordable housing options available.
 The city is also well-connected, with a reliable public transportation system and a growing number of international flights.
-Expats and digital nomads can also take advantage of the city's excellent healthcare system and its many educational institutions," remarked one in Luanda.
+Expats and digital nomads can also take advantage of the city's excellent healthcare system and its many educational institutions," explained one expat living in Luanda.

 What do expats in Luanda appreciate most about the local culture?

 "Expats in Luanda appreciate the city's vibrant culture, which is a mix of African, Portuguese, and Brazilian influences.
 They also enjoy the city's friendly people, who are always willing to help out newcomers.
 The city's diverse cuisine is another highlight, with a variety of dishes from all over the world.
 Expats also appreciate the city's vibrant nightlife, with plenty of bars, clubs, and restaurants to explore.
-Finally, the city's stunning natural beauty, with its beaches, lagoons, and forests, is a major draw for expats," remarked one in Luanda.
+Finally, the city's stunning natural beauty, with its beaches, lagoons, and forests, is a major draw for expats," remarked one expat in Luanda.

 What do expats find most challenging?

 "Expats in Luanda often find the language barrier to be one of the most challenging aspects of the local culture.
 Additionally, the cost of living in Luanda is very high, making it difficult for expats to adjust to the local economy.
 Furthermore, the city is known for its chaotic traffic and lack of public transportation, which can be difficult to navigate for those unfamiliar with the area.
-Additionally, the cultural norms and expectations can be difficult to understand for those coming from different backgrounds," remarked one expat in Luanda.
+Additionally, the cultural norms and expectations can be difficult to understand for those coming from different backgrounds," explained one expat living in Luanda.

 Is there a lot of crime in Luanda?